Jeremy Chan

 Charlotte Peng

-A former Second Princess of the 2024 Miss LA Chinatown Court and First Runner-Up at Miss Asia USA, Charlotte Peng brings both pageant and professional runway experience to her role as Assistant Walking Coach.
+A former Second Princess of the 2024 Miss LA Chinatown Court and First Runner-Up at Miss Asia USA, Charlotte Peng brings both pageant and professional runway experience to her role as Runway Coach.

 As a signed model represented by top agencies including Wilhelmina Models, Charlotte has worked with global fashion brands such as Michael Kors, Revolve, Max Mara, and Bally.
 Her runway and editorial work has been featured in Vogue and on KTLA.
 Beyond her work in front of the camera, she also serves as a modeling instructor at IMD Models & Talent, where she leads training programs for new agency models.
 She coaches runway technique, casting preparation, digital self-taping, confidence building, personal branding, and how to navigate rejection in a competitive industry.